open-telemetry/opentelemetry-java/docs/knowledge/api-design.md

 not misuse by an application developer.
 Use `Objects.requireNonNull` — a hard failure surfaces the bug immediately and unambiguously, which is preferable to silent degradation that would mask the underlying SDK defect.

+Static `create(...)` factory methods on SDK data interfaces (`LinkData`, `EventData`, `StatusData`, `ProfileData`, etc.) follow the same rule.
+User-written exporters and processors also call these factories and are not NullAway-verified; and there is no meaningful noop return value — returning a structurally-valid but semantically-empty object would silently corrupt the export pipeline rather than surface the bug.
+Note: if the factory delegates immediately to an AutoValue constructor (`new AutoValue_Immutable*`), the generated constructor already checks every non-`@Nullable` field — adding `requireNonNull` before the call is redundant.

 ### Where to implement guards